 - A husband, but in the sense of owner and lord

 So when God proclaims, “you shall no longer call me ‘My Baal’”, we must recognize that He is giving us the opportunity to no longer be owned, but to be cherished.

 So many consider our faith to be based on slavery to a constricting worldview.
 We are bound by our religion.
 Our rules.
 But friends, that is not our reality.
 If God wanted Hosea to capture his wife back into his household against her will, he would have commanded him to physically restrain her, to restrict her freedom.
 That is not His desire.

-His desire is that by demonstrating love for her, she may love him in return.
+His desire is that by demonstrating love for her, she will be so moved by His grace and mercy that she will run toward him.
 That is how he draws us.
-He reminds us that He is not our owner, but our lover.
-He has chosen to give himself for us.
+He reminds us that He is pursuing us even in our sin.
+That His grace is greater than any identity we may give ourselves.
+He has chosen to give Himself for us.
 He entered a covenant relationship in which He knew we would not keep our end of the bargain.

-God wants us to love Him warmly as our husband, not dutifully as our lord.
-However, when
+God wants us to love Him warmly as our husband.
+And when

 our love for Him turns into deep affection, we will desire to follow His commands.

 Hosea’s wife needed to first understand that he wanted her.
 Only then could she truly find freedom as a wife.
 Did she fail?
 Over and over.
 Did he stop seeking her?
 Never.